 Solar Power System: We have enough roof space to add up to 1000 watts of solar.
-A good rule of thumb is 100 watts of solar will generate 25Ah to 35Ah every day of full sun.
+A good rule of thumb is 100 watts of solar will generate 25Ah to 35Ah every day under full sun.
 The solar would be a compliment to the generator.
-We would run the generator during very high draw periods such as running the air conditioner, the oven and using the induction cooktop.
+We would run the generator during very high draw periods such as running the air conditioner, the oven, and using the induction cooktop.
 The solar power setup would be for most daily recharging activities.
 The cost of this upgrade costs around $2,500 in parts and tools.

-The nice thing about doing solar at the same time as the LifePo4 batteries is I can lump the two together as part of a 30% renewable tax credit in 2019.
-As the total cost of the batteries and solar system is $6,500, I can get a $1,950 tax credit for the install.
+The nice thing about doing solar at the same time as the LifePo4 batteries is that I can lump the two together as part of a 30% renewable tax credit in 2019.
+As the total cost of the batteries and solar system is $6,500, I can get a $1,950 tax credit for the installation.
 This credit can only be obtained if I installed solar with the battery upgrade.
 This essentially prices the solar upgrade to $550!